 Top skills learned in this class:

-- Habitat design
+- Creative design

 Blossom believes that every girl, regardless of income, should be able to pursue her passion for science, technology, engineering and math.
 We proudly offer need based scholarships to girls from families of limited means.
 In order to meet our mission of providing a high quality education experience we don't sacrifice quality in our program for the sake of accessibility.
 All girls, regardless of economic background, deserve the chance to experience an exceptional education program, and explore their interests in a place just for them.